elmtree-askmo/cloudcannon-app/content/learn/sociology/how-does-the-insecure-city-hypothesis-relate-to-urban-environments-in-the-developing-world.md

 url: /learn/sociology/questions/how-does-the-insecure-city-hypothesis-relate-to-urban-environments-in-the-developing-world
 score: -1.0
 related_article1:
-    id: 162938
+    id: 162951
+    title: >-
-    title: What are the implications of informal urbanization on the security of megacities?
+        What is the role of the securocratic state in managing urban security?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-implications-of-informal-urbanization-on-the-security-of-megacities
+    url: /learn/sociology/questions/what-is-the-role-of-the-securocratic-state-in-managing-urban-security
 related_article2:
-    id: 162949
+    id: 162940
-    title: What is the significance of urban intelligence in mapping and counter-mapping strategies?
+    title: >-
+        How do city-states and shanty-states function as loci of geopolitical control?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-significance-of-urban-intelligence-in-mapping-and-countermapping-strategies
+    url: /learn/sociology/questions/how-do-citystates-and-shantystates-function-as-loci-of-geopolitical-control
 related_article3:
-    id: 162952
+    id: 162945
+    title: >-
-    title: Explain the concept of breach training and its application in urban warfare.
+        Explain the concept of urban density and its significance in the context of dangerous density.
     subject: Sociology
-    url: /learn/sociology/questions/explain-the-concept-of-breach-training-and-its-application-in-urban-warfare
+    url: /learn/sociology/questions/explain-the-concept-of-urban-density-and-its-significance-in-the-context-of-dangerous-density
 related_article4:
-    id: 162949
+    id: 162939
-    title: What is the significance of urban intelligence in mapping and counter-mapping strategies?
+    title: >-
+        Describe the concept of morphometric targeting and its relevance to urban morphologies.
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-significance-of-urban-intelligence-in-mapping-and-countermapping-strategies
+    url: /learn/sociology/questions/describe-the-concept-of-morphometric-targeting-and-its-relevance-to-urban-morphologies
 related_article5:
-    id: 162936
+    id: 162939
+    title: >-
-    title: Explain the role of geostrategic power in the state of states and its impact on urban security.
+        Describe the concept of morphometric targeting and its relevance to urban morphologies.
     subject: Sociology
-    url: /learn/sociology/questions/explain-the-role-of-geostrategic-power-in-the-state-of-states-and-its-impact-on-urban-security
+    url: /learn/sociology/questions/describe-the-concept-of-morphometric-targeting-and-its-relevance-to-urban-morphologies
 ---

 &nbsp;